apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/DEVELOP.md

 make clean && make html
 ```

+> NOTE: We support build multiple versions of documents with [sphinx-multiversion](https://holzhaus.github.io/sphinx-multiversion/master/index.html),
+> you can build with command `make clean && make multiversion`

 ## Testing

 pydolphinscheduler using [pytest][pytest] to test our codebase.
 GitHub Action will run our test when you create